John Cook (golfer): Professional career

-Champions Tour
+Senior career

 In October 2007, Cook became eligible to play on the Champions Tour.
 In his second start, he won the AT&T Championship in San Antonio, nineteen days after his 50th birthday, two strokes ahead of Mark O'Meara and earned $240,000 for his first win in over six years.
 A year later, at the same event, he captured his second Champions Tour win, coming from behind with a 65 in the final round to win by three strokes over Keith Fergus.

 Cook won his third career title on the Champions Tour in 2009 at the Administaff Small Business Classic by two strokes over Bob Tway and Jay Haas.
 Two weeks later, Cook picked up his fourth Champions Tour win at the Charles Schwab Cup Championship by five strokes over Russ Cochran.
 Cook set a scoring record at the tournament, shooting 22-under-par, with a 10-under-par 62 in the second round.
 Cook successfully defended this title in the 2010 Charles Schwab Cup Championship, winning by two strokes over Michael Allen.

 Cook has had some near-misses in senior majors.
 At the Senior British Open at Royal Troon in 2008, he lost a playoff to Bruce Vaughan.
 At The Tradition in 2009 at Crosswater in Sunriver, Oregon, Cook bogeyed the 72nd hole and lost a playoff to Mike Reid.
 In 2011, Fred Couples defeated Cook on the third hole of a sudden-death playoff in the Senior Players Championship at Westchester.

 Personal life

 Cook currently resides in Windermere, Florida, with his wife Jan.
 He has three children.
 His son, Jason, played golf for Pepperdine University in Malibu, California.
 He is a Republican, and was unwilling to meet Bill Clinton at the White House before the 1993 Ryder Cup due to Clinton's tax hikes.

 Cook has helped design a golf course in Ashville, Ohio, with help from his sister Cathy Cook, also a former standout player at nearby Ohio State.
+The course, formerly known as Cooks Creek Golf Club, has permanently closed.